-China Sourcing: Overcoming the Negative Perception
+China Sourcing Challenges: Overcoming Issues of Negative Perception

 Let’s just say that people and politics are involved, and that there are bumps in the road of the rise of China as a nation.